Jacob Schueler

-Jacob Schueler (November 20, 1835 - April 15, 1918) was a German-American businessman and confectionary owner, best known for co-founding the Golden Brewery, today known as Coors Brewing Company in 1873.
+Jacob Schueler (August 15, 1834 - April 15, 1918) was a German-American businessman and confectionary owner, best known for co-founding the Golden Brewery, today known as Coors Brewing Company in 1873.

 Early life and education

-Jacob Schueler was born Jakob Schüler on November 20, 1835 in Kiedrich, Hesse, Prussia to Peter and Maria Anna (née Roos) Schüler.
-He was raised in a Catholic family and emigrated to America aged 15 in 1850 with the trade of baker.
+Jacob Schueler was born on August 15, 1834 in Rohrbach, Bavaria, to Friedrick and Katharina (née Herancourt) Schüler.
+His father owned and operated a mill.
+He immigrated to the United States in 1850 with the trade of baker.

 Career

 He arrived in Denver, Colorado as one of the Pikes Peakers in 1861.
 He soon went to serve in the American Civil War and returned.
 During his war service, as a Bugler with the 3rd Colorado Volunteers, Schueler was present at the Sand Creek Massacre where he personally witnessed one of its atrocities of two very small children being killed simultaneously, which traumatized him the rest of his life.
 In 1862, he partnered with Adolph Schinner, a fellow German immigrant, establishing one of Denver's oldest confectionary/bakery.
 He continued to run this business until 1875.

 In 1873, he teamed with fellow German immigrant Adolph Coors, investing $18,000 to Coors $2000, to start the Golden Brewery (initially operating as Schueler & Coors), now known as Coors Brewery, at Golden, Colorado.
 In 1880, Coors had made enough money to repay his partner's interest, and Schueler sold out to him.
 Schueler then went into business making soda under his own name, remaining well connected with and popular in Golden in supplying (and cornering with the willing community) its soda market there.
 In 1887-1888 Schueler reconnected with Coors in having Coors' Colorado Glass Works in Golden manufacture his bottles, after which the glass plant ceased operation and Schueler left the soda business.
 In 1889, Schueler went into business with Morris Stackder in Aspen, building the Schueler-Stackder Concentrating mill.
 In 1897, Schueler became famous for Rocky Mountain spring water in his own right, running the Ute Chief Mineral Springs bottling works at Manitou Springs, Colorado by the early 20th Century.
 After a great fire that burnt the bottling plant, the business was never the same.
 He continued to work for this company until his death.